 With the pressure at work, [READ: overcoming pressure at work] the amount of financial stress we all face, health anxiety, relationship worries… there are simply so many things to be stressed about.

 However, it is quite simple to start reducing the symptoms of all this worry and anxiety.
-And the best way to do it is to use some simple meditations for stress relief.
+And one effective way to do it is to use some simple meditation techniques for stress relief.

 Meditation is the straightforward practice of focusing the mind on one thing, such as the breath.
 There are many simple meditations for stress-relief: Guided meditation scripts; mindful breathing; music. etc.